 - You might work in your own home, in your student’s home or in a public meeting place.

-- You usually meet each student once a week, usually at the same time each week, usually for 1-1.5 hours.
+- You usually meet each student once a week, usually at the same time each week, usually for an hour.

 - You may have to travel to different places.
 If so you will have fewer hours available for tutoring.

 - You will tutor mostly in the evenings or at weekends.

 - You might tutor at a school, with students learning, for example, a musical instrument, in which case you will work during the day.
 You may be directly employed by the local authority you work for.

 - You may work for an agency or you could be self-employed.

 - Depending on the subject you teach, ability and experience may be as important as qualifications, but most tutors do have qualifications.